afrid0315/aws-azure-devops-interview_questions/network-concepts-in-detail.md

 Example: example.com.
 IN CAA 0 issue "letsencrypt.org"
 These are some of the commonly used DNS record types, each serving a specific function in the DNS resolution process.
 Depending on the requirements and configuration of a domain, different types of DNS records may be used.

+#### Ip table targets:

+In iptables, targets determine what action should be taken with a packet that matches a particular rule.
+Here are some common targets used in iptables rules:

+ACCEPT: Allows the packet to pass through the firewall without further processing.

+DROP: Silently discards the packet without sending any response.
+No acknowledgment is sent to the source host, indicating that the packet was dropped.

+REJECT: Discards the packet like DROP, but sends an ICMP error message back to the source host, indicating that the packet was rejected.
+This can inform the source host that its packet was not allowed through the firewall.

+LOG: Logs information about the packet using the system logging mechanism (e.g., syslog).
+This is often used for debugging purposes to monitor traffic that matches specific rules.

+DNAT (Destination NAT): Modifies the destination IP address and/or port of the packet.
+This is commonly used for port forwarding or redirecting incoming traffic to a different destination.

+SNAT (Source NAT): Modifies the source IP address and/or port of the packet.
+This is often used for masquerading, where internal private IP addresses are replaced with a single public IP address when packets are sent out to the Internet.

+MASQUERADE: A specific type of SNAT that automatically selects the outgoing interface's IP address as the source address.
+It is typically used for dynamic IP configurations, such as dial-up connections or DHCP-assigned IP addresses.

+REDIRECT: Redirects packets to a different destination, typically used for transparent proxying or port redirection.

+MARK: Marks packets with a specific value, which can be used later in conjunction with other iptables rules or routing decisions.

+QUEUE: Passes the packet to a user-space program for further processing.
+This is often used with specialized applications like intrusion detection systems (IDS) or packet analyzers.

+These are some of the common targets in iptables.
+Each target serves a specific purpose and can be used to control the flow of network traffic through the firewall based on predefined rules.